i-l-s-e/project_github_microcrede_IVD_MD/README.md

 # finalization of this project
-In the develop_ilse branch the all documentation can be found in the doc folder. i.e. a cheatcheet for the git commands and a documentation file which describes the git concepts. additionally there is a ref folder with a references file a res folder with some pictures a src folder with some basic code
+In the develop_ilse branch all documentation can be found in the doc folder. i.e. a cheatcheet for the git commands and a documentation file which describes the git concepts.
+Note that 2 conflicts occured: 1 by MD who solved the issue regarding the .gitignore file and 1 conflict when merging IVD branch with the main.
+Due to this last conflict 2 cheetcheat documents are defined and 2 documentation documents (documents and dictionary) additionally there is a ref folder with a references file a res folder with some pictures a src folder with some basic code and an authors file.